 I have had the best experience with Trusted Nurse Staffing.
 My recruiter Tom is amazing.
 He always treats me with respect and as a friend.
 He is on top of everything I need.
 And when my Dad passed away, he helped me with time off, no problem and they even sent me a beautiful comfort box that was very helpful.
 Fully recommend this agency.

-As you venture outside of your city, you might check out well-
+As you venture outside your city, you might check out well-known historical sites like:

 Pay a visit to the Arlington National Cemetery and you’ll see 600 acres overlooking Washington, D.C.
 Arlington National Cemetery is where some of the most famous people in the country are buried.
-The most visited graves are that of President John F. Kennedy and the Tomb of the Unknown Soldier.
+The most-visited graves are President John F. Kennedy’s and the Tomb of the Unknown Soldier.

-The Colonial National Historic Park encompasses both Jamestown and Yorktown, where the Revolution ended.
-Jamestown is the oldest British settlement in all of North America and was established back in 1607 by Captain John Smith.
+The Colonial National Historic Park encompasses both Jamestown and Yorktown, where the Revolutionary War ended.
+Jamestown is the oldest British settlement in North America and was established back in 1607 by Captain John Smith.

 If you’re more into the scenic route, you might venture out to:

-The Luray Caverns are filled with intricate calcite formations within an extensive underground system.
+You’ll marvel at Luray Caverns’ intricate calcite formations within an extensive underground system.

 There is no shortage of breathtaking views and incredible historical landmarks and sites in Virginia.
-You’ll have no problem filling your time off discovering all the Old Dominion state has to offer.
+You’ll have no problem filling your leisure time discovering all the Old Dominion state has to offer.

 To top it all off, it’s a great place for a travel nurse.
 Check out our listings for travel nurse jobs in Virginia to see if this could be your next travel nursing destination.

-Thinking of calling Norfolk your next hometown?
-The first step to finding your dream assignment in Norfolk is to create a free profile on our website.
+The first step to finding your dream assignment in Arlington is to sign in to Pronto.
 From there, you’ll be able to see a list of available nursing assignments that match your qualifications.
-If you don’t come across any that interest you, not to worry — we’ll alert you when Norfolk travel nurse assignments become available.
+If you don’t come across any that interest you, don’t worry — Pronto alerts you when any Arlington travel nurse assignments pop up.

-Finding a travel nursing position in Chesapeake is easy with Trusted Nurse Staffing.
-All you have to do is create a free profile on our website, and you’ll have access to current job listings in the area that match your qualifications.
+Finding a travel nursing position in charming, historic Alexandria is easy with Trusted Nurse Staffing.
+All you have to do is check out the Pronto job search and you’ll have access to current job listings in the area that match your qualifications.